 This class will focus on the processes human systems perform to maintain homeostasis and is designed primarily for allied health professionals.
 Topics include biochemistry, cellular and membrane transport, metabolism, muscle physiology, electrophysiology, hormone actions, cardiac and vascular function, pulmonary physiology, renal physiology, and acid/base/electrolyte balance.
 Laboratories will be human-based and data collection through physiological data acquisition systems.
-Prerequisite: BIOL 101.
-Offered Fall, Spring, M5 (even).
+Prerequisite: BIOL 101 with a grade of C or better.
+Offered Fall, Spring.